rocketinventor/youtube-article-view/README.md

 - Show video description if no CC
 - Show tittle above article and as webpage title
 - Show HQ thumbnail inline, at top of article
+- Fallback to medium or highres thumbnail for videos that don't have a 'maxres' quality thumnail
 - Display channel name as 'author'
 - Compatible with Spritz bookmarklet (Spritzlet)
 - Works well, even with (especialy with) long (~2+ hrs.) videos and documentries.